 Theft of materials – plant machinery, tools, wiring and more

-High-value items like plant machinery are often the target for criminals.
+High-value items such as plant machinery are often the target for criminals.

-They hold a high resale value and therefore are considered rich picking for criminals looking to cash-in consider them as rich pickings.
+They hold a high resale value and therefore criminals looking to cash-in consider them as rich pickings.

 In addition to plant machinery, wiring, tools, and materials are often the target of criminals.